dscalgo/lzhb/README.md

 ### lzhb_decomp

 A decompression program accompanying lzhb3 and lzhb4 implementations.
-The filename should end with one of the 8 above extensions.
+The filename should end with one of the 8 extensions described below.
 If no output file name is specified, it will output to stdout.

 ```bash